Assistance and Emotional Support Animals in University Housing

 To begin the request for accommodation, please complete the following steps:

-- Enter intake information (name, contact information, etc.) through the Student Portal.
+- Enter intake information (name, contact information, etc.) through the student portal.

 - Upload supporting documentation in the student portal.

-- Providers should also include any additional rationale or clarification the University may need to understand the intent and support of the assistance animal
+- Providers should also include any additional rationale or clarification the University may need to understand the intent and support of the Assistance Animal

 Additional Information

 - Exotic or wild animals may not be allowed under the state, county and city laws.
-Additional information regarding Service and Assistance Animals can be found at https://oeo.utah.edu/about-us/faq-support-animals.php.
+Additional information regarding Service and Assistance Animals can be found at https://oeo.utah.edu/about-us/faq-support-animals.php

 - The Assistance Animal owner or custodian must maintain sanitary conditions and clean any animal excretions (or eliminate waste).